mehulagg/gitlab_test/doc/user/packages/composer_repository/index.md

 ### Publishing the package

+NOTE: **Note:**
+Currently, you cannot publish a Composer package to a project that is different from where it’s code resides.

 Now that the basics of our project is completed, we can publish the package.
 To publish the package, you need: